 Current NIMH Trainees

-Ms. Ponting is a third-year graduate student in Clinical Psychology program engaged in translational research that identifies social and cultural determinants of child and maternal health/mental health outcomes.
+Ms. Ponting is a fourth-year graduate student in Clinical Psychology program engaged in translational research that identifies social and cultural determinants of child and maternal health/mental health outcomes.
 In particular, she is interested in reducing health disparities for Latinas during pregnancy and the postpartum period by studying the acceptability and efficacy of precision cultural tailoring to interventions for perinatal mood disorder.

-Ms. Radin is a second-year student in Health Psychology.
+Ms. Radin is a third-year student in Health Psychology.
 She investigates the interplay between the immune system, cognitive processes, and emotion regulation and how the connections between them impact psychological adjustment to chronic diseases.
 She is particularly interested in the role of inflammation in cancer-related cognitive impairment and coping.

 Jacqueline H.J.
 Kim, Ph.D.